New Phoenix deli and bagel bar opened by chef Joey Maggiore | Phoenix New Times

 Audio By Carbonatix

 The creator of Hash Kitchen, The Sicilian Butcher and Baker, The Italiano and The Mexicano, Joey Maggiore is a well-known name in town.
-And this fall, the chef and restaurateur is gearing up to debut his latest concept.
+And this fall, the chef and restaurateur has debuted his latest concept.

-The Delicatessen is set to open on Tatum Boulevard just north of Cactus Road on Sept.
-10. It's taking over the former home of fellow Maggiore family restaurant The Rosticceria.
+The Delicatessen opened on Tatum Boulevard just north of Cactus Road on Sept.
+10, taking over the former home of fellow Maggiore family restaurant The Rosticceria.

 The new concept was inspired by Maggiore's grandfather, a butcher from the Bronx.
 It was initially announced in February and set to open in the spring.
-But since then, there have been a few changes to the plan, including a new name.
+But since then, a few changes were made, including a new name.

 click to enlarge